-The Personal Desktop notes all edited items that were developed in the course of a meeting, i.e. which Data was edited and in which Editor.
-It is possible to navigate by this list of edited items, similarly as with an Internet browser that tracks visited addresses.
+The Personal Desktop notes all edited items that were developed in the course of a meeting, i.e. which data was edited and in which editor.
+It is possible to navigate by this list of edited items, similar to an Internet browser that tracks visited addresses.

-The Personal Desktop supports Drag & Drop (dragging and dropping) including "Special Drag" (pull with the right mouse button) for transferring attributes of an Object.
+The Personal Desktop supports Drag & Drop (dragging and dropping) including "Special Drag" (pull with the right mouse button) for transferring attributes of an object.